Galatians

 FAITH = RIGHTEOUSNESS - LAW = GENTILE INCLUSION.

-This flawed synthesis proposes that Paul is not dealing with the issue of how a person appropriates the full blessings of the covenant, but rather how a Gentile can be included in God's covenant community, namely, by the removal of Jewish exclusivism, ie., works of the LAW.
+This flawed synthesis proposes that Paul is not dealing with the issue of how a person appropriates the full blessings of the covenant, but rather how a Gentile can be included in God's covenant community, namely, by the removal of Jewish exclusivism, ie., the requirements of Mosaic LAW.

 Terms defined: